mbta/dotcom/README.md

     ```
     npm run install
     ```
-    You won't see a `node_modules` folder at the root of this project -- this installs packages into `apps/site/assets` and `apps/site/react_renderer`.
+    You won't see a `node_modules` folder at the root of this project -- this installs packages into `apps/site/assets`.

 1. Build the project:
     ```